Policies, Rights, and Responsibilities

 • Do not guarantee an outcome or level achievement.

-All academic accommodations are determined as part of an interactive and collaborative process during which, Accessible Education staff will work collaboratively with students to determine how to reasonably accommodate students through possible academic adjustments and/or educational auxiliary aids.
-This interactive and collaborative process requires that students self-advocate and meet with a member of the Accessible Education staff to discuss their request for services prior to a decision being rendered.
-Academic Accommodations cannot be granted retroactively.
+Academic accommodations are only considered upon a formal voluntary request to the Office of Accessible Education by the student and are determined as part of an interactive process during which OAE staff work collaboratively with students to determine the adjustments and/or auxiliary aids needed to provide equal opportunities for learning and living on campus.
+This interactive and collaborative process requires that students self-advocate and meet with a member of the OAE staff to discuss their request for services prior to a decision being rendered.
+Academic accommodations cannot be granted retroactively.